Day two of our Amazon Jungle Tour in Ecuador, and everything that happened!

 Alfredo pointed downstream instead of to the trail.

 Oh!
-We are walking through the water.
+We are walking through the water not across the water.

 I sat down, took off my socks, zipped off the legs of my hiking pants so they became shorts, and put my boots back on.